Customer Support in Japan

 The most popular messaging channels in Japan are: Line, Email, Live-chat.
 Line is the dominant platform for customer communication in this region.
 Businesses should prioritize channels where their customers are most active.

-Japan has 125M+ population.
+Japan has 125M population, $2.1B CRM market.
 The region includes major markets like Japan.
 Growing digital adoption and messaging app usage are driving demand for unified customer support platforms.

 Key languages for customer support in Japan include: Japanese.
 Consider platforms that support your team's language capabilities.